-- Students evaluate the diversity, intrinsic value, and consequences of various philosophical points of view to develop their own philosophy of life. - Examines a number of the main figures, texts, and ideas in the history of western political thought, with an emphasis on the development of democracy.
-Analyzes the significance of issues like rights, freedoms, equality, justice, the legitimacy of the state, and the sovereign.
+PHL 111 Philosophies of Life Students evaluate the diversity, intrinsic value, and consequences of various philosophical points of view to develop their own philosophy of life.
+PHL 254 People and Politics Examines a number of the main figures, texts, and ideas in the history of western political thought, with an emphasis on the development of democracy.
+Analyzes the significance of issues like rights, freedoms, equality, justice, the legitimacy of the state, and the sovereign